Opentrons/opentrons/api/docs/v2/index.rst

     new_examples
     new_protocol_api

 The OT-2 Python Protocol API is a Python framework designed to make it easy to write automated biology lab protocols that use the OT-2 robot and optional hardware modules.
-We’ve designed the API to be accessible to anyone with basic Python and wet-lab skills.
+We've designed the API to be accessible to anyone with basic Python and wet-lab skills.

 As a bench scientist, you should be able to code your protocols in a way that reads like a lab notebook.
 You can :ref:`write a fully functional protocol <writing>` just by listing the equipment you'll use (modules, labware, and pipettes) and the exact sequence of movements the robot should make.